panglesd/slipshow/docs/record-tutorial.rst

 accordingly.
 You can also press the :kbd:`Play` button to see how the replay looks!

-If you replay from the beginning, you will probably remark a few things
+If you replay from the beginning, you will probably remark a few things:

 - The recording has recorded some inactive time before (respectively after) the first (respectively last) stroke.
 - The replay is probably feeling very slow (unless you are very good!).